ADL Across the Country

 Monica Bauer, ADL San Diego, with Ricardo Berron, host of the Univision TV show "Despierta San Diego"

-Arnie Rubin, Bill Sugarman, Lonnie Nasatir (ADL Chicago Regional Director), Consul General Carlos Jimenez Macias, Amy Schwartz (ADL Chicago Assistant Regional Director) and Lisa Roth
+Arnie Rubin, Bill Sugarman, Lonnie Nasatir (ADL Chicago Regional Director), Consul General Carlos Jimenez Macias, Amy Schwartz (former ADL Chicago Assistant Regional Director) and Lisa Roth